isomerpages/moe-changkatpri/_anniversary/Then, Now and Beyond.md

 <details class="isomer-details">
 <summary>Attendees of the Changkat Experience will...</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>• Receive an experience booklet that contains the following (per family):</p>
+<p>· Receive an experience booklet.</p>
-<p>• a brief of each experience</p>
-<p>• an ‘experience stamp’ collection page – you will receive a stamp for
-participating in various experiences</p>
-<p>• a map detailing location of various experiences</p>
-<p>• Stand a chance to receive a 60th Anniversary Handmade Memento from the
-Redemption Booth, should you complete a set number of ‘experience stamps’!
+<p>· Receive a special memento when you complete a set number of activities.
-Whilst stocks last!</p>
+While stocks last!</p>
-<p>• Pen down your hopes and wishes for the school or the most memorable
-moments you’ve had with us (if you’ve been part of the Changkat Family in one way or another)!
+<p>· Pen down what you love about Changkat (if you’ve been part of the Changkat
+Family in one way or another)!
 Pin them up on our blue wall to share your thoughts!</p>
 <p></p>
 </div>
 </details>